Reflection maps: Normal crossings

 \end{ex}

-\begin{definition} A map $h\colon X\to \C^p$ has \emph{orbit normal crossings} (by $G$) if, for any $k\geq 2$ and any tuple $(g_1,\dots,g_k)\in G^k$, the restriction to $X^{(k)}$ of $g_1h\times \dots\times g_kh$ is transverse to $\Delta(\C^p,k)$.
+\begin{definition} A map $h\colon X\to V$ has \emph{orbit normal crossings} (by $G$) if, for any $k\geq 2$ and any tuple $(g_1,\dots,g_k)\in G^k$, the restriction to $X^{(k)}$ of $g_1h\times \dots\times g_kh$ is transverse to $\Delta(V,k)$.
 The definition extends to germs by taking representatives. \end{definition}

 \begin{ex} Now let $h\colon X\to \C^2$ parametrize the two lines in Figure \ref{figC2xC2NotNormalCrossings}.
 Again, we obtain a reflection map $f$ where the normal crossings condition fails.
 However, $h$ has orbit normal crossings, since any two translates cross transversally, and no more than two points are mapped to one by any choice of translates.
-The problem here is that $\im h$ passes through $\sA$ at two points $h(x)=y,h(x')= i_{1,0}y$ in the same orbit.
+The problem here is that $Y$ passes through $\sA$ at two points $h(x)=y$ and $h(x')= i_{1,0}y$ in the same orbit.
 Observe that both the image of $d\omega_y$ and of $d\omega_{{i_{1,0}}y}$ are the subspace $\{(u_1,u_2)\in \C^2\mid u_1=0\}$.
-Therefore the images of $df_x$ and $df_{x'}$ cannot span the tangent of $\C^2$ (i.e. the transversality in the normal crossings condition for $k=2$), regardless of what the differential of $h$ is at $x$ and $x'$.
+Therefore the images of $df_x$ and $df_{x'}$ cannot span the tangent of $\C^2$, regardless of what the differential of $h$ is at $x$ and $x'$.

 \end{ex}